Skip to main content Scroll Top

 The Aral Sea Crisis

 Once the world’s fourth-largest inland water body, the Aral Sea is regarded as one of the world’s most significant ecological disasters.
 In the 1960s, the Soviet government began diverting the two rivers that feed the sea, the Amu Darya and the Syr Darya.
-Water was diverted from the rivers to irrigate the surrounding desert for agricultural purposes, primarily for the cultivation of cotton.
+Water was diverted from rivers to irrigate the surrounding desert for agriculture, primarily cotton cultivation.
 As a result, the water level in the Aral Sea began to decrease drastically from the 1960s onward.
-It is now 10% of its original size, and the ecological crisis has created severe economic, social, and health impacts for millions of people.
+It is now 10% of its original size.
+As a result, the ecological crisis has created severe economic, social, and health impacts for millions of people.

 Comparison of the Aral Sea in 2020 versus 1984 - environmental health